 Adenoviral Transduction and Plating Organoids

-For adenoviral transduction, add 2 microliters of adenovirus into the 24-well plate [1-TXT] and mix well with the disassociated urothelial cells [2].
+For adenoviral transduction, add 2 microliters of adenovirus into the 24-well plate [1-TXT] and mix well with the dissociated urothelial cells [2].
 To enhance transduction efficacy, perform spinoculation by centrifuging the plate at 300 x g for 30 minutes [3].
 Then, incubate the plate at 37 Degrees Celsius and 5% carbon dioxide for 1 hour [4].
 Videographer: This step is important!

 Talent adds adenovirus into the 24-well plate.
 TXT: Ad5CMVCre, 1 x 107 PFU/μL; Follow biosafety level 2 practices

-Talent mixes the disassociated urothelial cells.
+Talent mixes the dissociated urothelial cells.

 Talent placing the plate in a centrifuge.